 Weekly hour-long conference where intern/resident pairs present interesting cases from start to finish with in-depth explanations and discussion with faculty, typically pulling from primary sources and current literature.

 Four days a week we hold case-based conferences where the focus is on medical decision-making and a diagnostic approach to common and uncommon inpatient admissions.
 Attending and or fellows from each subspecialty service lead one case based discussion per month.
 One session per week is limited to interns.
-Morning report is regularly attended by the department chair, the residency program director and associate program directors, as well as faculty from the emergency department, hospitalist service, general pediatrics and sub specialty divisions.
+Afternoon report is regularly attended by the department chair, the residency program director and associate program directors, as well as faculty from the emergency department, hospitalist service, general pediatrics and sub specialty divisions.

 Core and Noon Lecture Series